bitst0rm-pub/Formatter/README.md

 Formatter is a simple config-file-driven plugin for Sublime Text `3` & `4` to beautify and minify source code.

-Update:

-- Cloning this repo for *contribution* should be done outside the ST context, as Formatter will automatically remove its `.git` folder to prevent conflicts with certain built-in features of ST4.

 **Key features:**